sasa-b/command-bus/README.md

 1. **MapByName** - this strategy takes into account the [FQN](https://www.php.net/manual/en/language.namespaces.rules.php) and requires a _Command_ or _Query_ suffix in the class name.
 For example an `FindPostByIdQuery` will get mapped to `FindPostByIdHandler` or a `SavePostCommand` will get mapped to `SavePostHandler`.
 2. **MapByAttribute** - this strategy uses PHP attributes, add either `#[IsCommand(handler: SavePostHandler::class)]` or `#[IsQuery(handler: FindPostByIdHandler::class)]` to your Command/Query class.
 The `handler` parameter name can be omitted, it's up to your personal preference.
-3. **Custom** - if you want to create your own custom mapping strategy you can do so by implementing the `SasaB\MessageBus\Mapper` interface.
+3. **Custom** - if you want to create your own custom mapping strategy you can do so by implementing the `Sco\MessageBus\Mapper` interface.

 ### Middleware
 Each command will be passed through a chain of Middlewares.
 By default the chain is empty, but the library does offer